swcarpentry/website/_posts/2017/11/2017-11-13-harris-fave.md

 to like-minded people around the globe so that I can learn more about technology or practices that I can use in my research and teaching.

--- Rayna Harris, Scientist & Educator / Graduate Student / Behaivoral Neuroscience and Genomics, Austin TX
+-- Rayna Harris, Scientist & Educator / Graduate Student / Behavioral Neuroscience and Genomics, Austin TX

 -----